rogervinas/gradle-plugins-first-steps/README.md

 }
 ```

-We apply the settings plugin in `settings.gradle.kts`:
+We apply the settings plugin in [my-gradle-project > settings.gradle.kts](my-gradle-project/settings.gradle.kts):
 ```kotlin
 plugins {
   id("com.rogervinas.my-settings-plugin")
 }
 ```

-We apply the project plugin in any `build.gradle.kts`, for example in the root one applying to `allprojects`:
+We apply the project plugin in any build script for example in [my-gradle-project > build.gradle.kts](my-gradle-project/build.gradle.kts) applied to `allprojects`:
 ```kotlin
 plugins {
   id("com.rogervinas.my-project-plugin")